jlblumberg/bank-tech-test/README.md

 Objects  | Attributes | Methods
 --- | --- | ---
-Account  | balance, transactions | deposit(amount), withdraw(amount), add_transaction(date, credit_amount, debit_amount)
+Account  | balance, transactions | deposit(amount), withdraw(amount), add_transaction(transaction)
+Transaction | date, type, amount | details
 Statement | transactions | format_statement, return_statement

 ### Approach

-The solution code is test driven, and structured into the classes Account and Statement, described above.
-The reason for this is to seperate the concerns of dealing with transactions and printing statements.
-There are mocks in the tests to isolate the units.
+The solution code is test driven, and structured into the three classes Account, Transaction, and Statement, described above.
+The reason for this is to seperate the concerns of 1) maintaining a balance and transaction ledger, 2) handling transaction formatting, and 3) formatting/printing out the statement, respectively.

 ## <a name="Installation_Instructions">Installation Instructions</a>